 |Discover it® Cash Back||5% cash back on rotating bonus categories (up to $1,500 in combined purchases per quarter each time you activate) and 1% cash back on all other purchases|

-However, in addition to the stated earning rates, all of the cards benefit from program-wide methods for boosting earnings:
+However, in addition to the stated earning rates, some of the cards benefit from other program-wide method to boost earnings:

 - Introducing a Friend to the Program – Discover rewards those who spread the word – and if you’re really determined, you could get up to an extra $500 per year (see below for details).

 - Earnings Don’t Expire – Your Cashback Bonus dollars never expire by date, from account inactivity, or even if you miss multiple payments.
 This is a significant perk compared to other rewards programs, as most usually confiscate your earnings if your account is not in good standing.